-Paundraka Vasudeva was a king of the Pundra Kingdom who considered himself the real Vasudeva (an incarnation of Lord Vishnu) and challenged Lord Krishna to battle him.
+Paundraka Vasudeva was a king of the Pundra Kingdom who considered himself the real Vasudeva (an incarnation of Lord Vishnu) and challenged Lord Krishna to a battle.
 He was the son of King Vriddhasharma and Queen Shrutadeva.
 Shrutadeva was the sister of Vasudeva, Lord Krishna’s father.
 Per another version, he was the son of Vasudeva (not the father of Lord Krishna) and Sutanu (the princess of Kashi).
 His story appears in the Bhagavata Purana, Vishnu Purana, Padma Purana, Skanda Purana, Brahma Purana, and the Mahabharata.

 Meaning of the Name Paundraka: